Bira/octopus-carnival/_drafts/wir-mm-4e-spider.md

 ### Blade Spider (MM)

-These Large spiders have two legs shaped like blade-like claws, and attack with them instead of biting.
+These Large spiders have two blade-like front legs, and attack with them instead of biting.
 They live in the Underdark and are popular drow pets, having the Mount keyword.

 Blade spiders are Level 10 Brutes with 130 HP, tremorsense 10, and speed 6.
 Unlike most of their relatives, they have no resistance to